ofek/hatch-vcs/README.md

 **Note:** only Git is supported

-The [metadata hook plugin](https://hatch.pypa.io/latest/plugins/metadata-hook/reference/) is for inserting the generated version into metadata fields other than `version`.
+The [metadata hook plugin](https://hatch.pypa.io/latest/plugins/metadata-hook/reference/) is for inserting VCS data (currently the commit hash) into metadata fields other than `version`.
 Its name is `vcs`.

 - ***pyproject.toml***